10 smarter ways to find a job

 Also, try not to let failed applications knock your confidence too much.
 Remember the theory of ‘survival of the fittest’ in secondary school?
 Well, this applies to the job market too.
 Those who are willing to mutate (in approach!) and take each rejection letter like water off a duck's back are likely to succeed.
 Keep reminding yourself of this!

 Top 10 job hunting tips

-To get you started on your whole new, smarter approach to job hunting, here are ten approaches you might never have thought of when attempting to nail that student or graduate job.
+To get you started on your whole new, smarter approach to job hunting, here are ten tips that you may never have thought of when attempting to nail that student or graduate job application.

 Try online networking

 Get plugged into career networking sites like LinkedIn.
 You might think this is a step ahead of yourself if you're still studying, but it actually looks great to employers if you're already keen to know what's going on in the job market before you've even graduated.

 Join discussion groups for industries you're interested in and start building your social network to keep in the loop for the latest job offers.
 Following companies that you like and commenting on their posts is also a great way to get noticed, although remember to keep your comments professional, and save the rants for Facebook.

 Note that it's also bad etiquette to add anyone on LinkedIn who you don't already know, so going on a mad connection-adding spree won't work in your favour.
 Check out our guide to using LinkedIn to find a job and you'll nail this bit!